Traxmaxx/fmux/README.md

 - Run commands on session startup
 - Configure project-specific settings

 This provides a convenient way to automatically set up your development environment consistently each time you open a project.
+You can find an example in this repository!

 ## Configuration